vpro/vpro-shared/vpro-shared-jackson2/README.md

 This package also contains `nl.vpro.jackson2.JsonArrayIterator`.
 A tool to wrap, using jackson, a stream of json object into an iterator of java objects.

-## AfterUnmarshallDeserializer

-Jackson lacks support for `#afterUnmarshall'.
-The 'nl.vpro.jackson2.AfterUnmarshalDeserializer' deserializer adds it.
-This can e.g. be used to add references to parent objects.